 The Purpose of a Living Trust

 Living trusts are written documents that specify how a person’s assets should be managed and controlled while they’re alive, and after they are deceased.
-They usually are not a substitute for a will, but are instead used in addition to a will.
+They usually are not a substitute for a will but are instead used in addition to a will.
 They can be administered by the asset owner, or by someone they designate to be the trustee.
 A Roseville living trust lawyer can structure a living trust to fit your needs.

 Why Set Up A Living Trust?

 Nobody wants to think about becoming ill or passing away, but it is important to plan for the future so that loved ones and heirs will receive the money and property entrusted to them after death.
-Working with a living trust lawyer serving Roseville, CA ensure the transfer of property in a timely manner without going through the process of probate.
+Working with a living trust lawyer serving Roseville, CA ensures the transfer of property in a timely manner without going through the process of probate.

 About Living Trusts

-A living trust is an estate planning tool that helps one manage property and ensures that assets will go to a beneficiary after death in a timely manner.
+A living trust is an estate planning tool that helps one manage a property and ensures that assets will go to a beneficiary after death in a timely manner.
 This type of trust is created during the grantor’s lifetime.
 It is created by the grantor, who entrusts property to a trustee to benefit a beneficiary.
 A person will usually have the help of a living trust lawyer for Roseville, CA, like one from Yee Law Group, PC.
 The person who receives the assets in the trust fund at the time of the grantor’s death is called the beneficiary.
 Property and assets in the trust fund are managed by the trustee until the time of the grantor’s death.
 The grantor usually chooses to be the trustee while still living, but assigns another person to be the new trustee upon his or her death.
 Any competent family member or trusted adult may take over the role of trustee, but wealthier grantors may opt for a bank or trust corporation to adopt the position.
 The grantor may also alter or revoke the trust at any point in his or her lifetime; this is why living trusts are also sometimes called revocable trusts.

 Reasons To Set Up A Living Trust

 There are many reasons one may decide to set up a living trust, with the help of a living trust lawyer in Roseville, CA. The most common reason for setting up a living trust is to avoid California probate proceedings.
 Probate proceedings consist of the distribution of assets to heirs upon one’s (the grantor’s) death.
 Probate is a court process that occurs when a person has not appointed property to an individual after his or her death.
-All property listed in the living trust avoids probate completely because upon the grantor’s death, the trustee transfers the property to the beneficiary.
+All property listed in the living trust avoids probate completely because, upon the grantor’s death, the trustee transfers the property to the beneficiary.
 Once the entire property in the trust has been transferred to the beneficiary, the trust no longer exists.